tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ---

 ## Using The Management Script
 The `manage-tModLoaderServer.sh` script can be used to install tModLoader either directly from the GitHub release or from SteamCMD.
 The script is made to run fully standalone, so just download it to your server and run it.
-This is not the recommended way to install the dedicated server, and typically is only used if you want to access the server software
+This is not the recommended way to install the dedicated server, and typically is only used to access the server's files

 To explore all the options before continuing, run `./manage-tModLoaderServer.sh -h` to get a list of all environment variables and command line parameters

 ### Installation
-1. First, ensure you have a proper [folder structure](#preinstall-folder-structure)
+1. Ensure you have a proper [folder structure](#preinstall-folder-structure)
 2. Install either the SteamCMD or Github release
    * **SteamCMD (recommended)**
       1. Ensure SteamCMD is installed and on your PATH.
 You can install SteamCMD from your package manager or [Valve's Wiki](https://developer.valvesoftware.com/wiki/SteamCMD).
 If your distribution cannot install SteamCMD the standard way, download it manually and pass the `STEAMCMDPATH` environment variable to the management script